scullycoop/scullycoop.github.io/README.md

 ## Details

-This is the webpage for the Scullery Food Co-op at Princeton University.
+This is the webpage for Scully Co-op at Princeton University.

 ## Try